Romans 9:6

 God.

-shall we say then?
-Is there unrighteousness with God?
+Romans 9:14-18 says, "What shall we say then?
+Is there unrighteousness

+with God?
 God forbid.
-For he said

-to Moses, I will have mercy on whom I will have mercy, and I will have
+For he said to Moses, I will have mercy on whom I will

-compassion on whom I will have compassion.
-So then it is not of him that wills,
+have mercy, and I will have compassion on whom I will have compassion.
+So then

-nor of him that runs but of God that shows mercy."
+it is not of him that wills, nor of him that runs but of God that shows

-Don’t misunderstand.
+Do not misunderstand.
 God’s mercy is not

 arbitrary, nor is it dispensed unequally.
 But God does set the rules.
-When He has
+When He

-of God is His great and abundant mercy.
+attributes of God is His great and abundant mercy.

 God is God, and He has set up the

 principles for how humans enter into His mercy.
-First of all God can only be
+First of all, God can only be

 merciful to us because Jesus came and died for our sins.
 Any mercy that any